juiian7/ApateJS-Retro/README.md

 **NOTE:**

-Normaly your function gets bound so you can use `this.` to access all associated properties.
-When you set it directly you may bind this youself.
+Normaly the functions get bound.
+Use `this.` to access all associated properties.
+When setting it directly you may bind `this` youself.

-You may also add events with your names like `physicUpdate`.
+New events with own names like `physicUpdate` can also be created.
 Make sure `allowOwnEvents` is set to `true` in when the constructor is called.

-When an entity is executed by apate throught a scene you can access `this.apate` to get the current running instance.
+When an entity is executed by apate throught a scene, access `this.apate` to get the current running instance.

 ```js
 var entity = new Entity({ allowOwnEvents: true });